ryanmeinzer-codingscape/matrix/README.md

 - View differentiators by value
 - View elaborations of differentiators on hover
-- Filter differentiators of relevance
+- Filter differentiators of relevance (stretch goal)
 - Print / Save customized value matrix to share internally

 ## Framework